TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/optiflash_configuration.md

 \imageStyle{flc_syscfg_initial.png,width:50%}
 \image html flc_syscfg_initial.png

 Use `Add` button to to add FLC instances.
-For AM263Px case, there are a total of 4 FLC instances per R5 core.
+For @VAR_SOC_NAME_LOWER case, there are a total of 4 FLC instances per R5 core.
 All info that needs to be given is source address, destination address and size.
 Make sure that all these fields are 4K aligned.

 ## How to configure RAT.